-PhD doctoral students and postdoctoral fellows are the engines driving laboratory research and discovery in a department like ours.
-The Biochemistry and Molecular Biology Department and the Johns Hopkins School of Public Health recognize trainees with a number of annual awards.
+PhD students and postdoctoral fellows are the engines driving laboratory research and discovery in a department like ours.
+The Biochemistry and Molecular Biology Department and the Johns Hopkins Bloomberg School of Public Health recognize trainees with a number of annual awards.
 Follow the links for more details about the awards and a list of winners.
 For a external awards our students have received, visit our Student Awards and Accolades page.

 These four prizes, named after four pioneering faculty in our department, are awarded to PhD students and postdoctoral fellows for their accomplishments.
 Winners receive a cash award and present at the annual awards event.